hyperledger-labs/splice/cluster/README.md

 cncluster activate
 ```

+### Cluster Infrastructure Setup

+We manage cluster infrastructure using a Pulumi stack separately
+applied to each cluster.
+This stack manages aspects of a cluster's
+configuration that have a longer lifecycle than any one deployment of
+the Canton Network software.
+This configuration includes the cluster
+ingress IP address, DNS records, and the certificate used for incoming
+traffic.
+From within a deployment directory for a cluster, this stack
+can be manged with `cncluster infra_pulumi`.
+The following commands
+cover the typical lifecycle of a Canton Network cluster.

+* `cncluster infra_pulumi up` - Apply the infrastructure configuration
+  to the cluster..
+* `cncluster infra_pulumi down` - Remove the configured infrastructure
+  for the cluster.
+* `cncluster infra_pulumi refresh` - Refresh Pulumi's infrastructure
+  state database based on the current cluster infrastructure.
+This
+  is useful when a cluster configuration is updated externally.

 ### Deploy a Build to a Cluster

 1. Scratchnet is used for ad-hoc testing, and we have a limited number